manawadus/UK-Energy-Grid-Resilience-Prediction/README.md

 - Storage activity within the dataset is relatively limited, reflecting its current share in the GB energy mix.
 As a result, its contribution to both the GRI and the predictive model is less pronounced.

 - Renewable generation effects are not explicitly modelled as standalone resilience channels, which may limit the ability to isolate their individual impact on grid stability.

+---

+## Reproducibility

+This project is based entirely on publicly available data sources.
+Data acquisition, integration, modelling, and interpretation steps are documented in notebooks and scripts so that the workflow can be reproduced.

+---
+## Author

+Suresh Manawadu
+MSc Data Science, Coventry University

+---
+## Note

+This repository is shared for academic and portfolio purposes.
+The GRI is a research construct and should not be used directly for operational decision-making without further validation.

 - Extreme low-resilience events are harder to predict accurately, as they are relatively rare and often driven by complex, unobserved operational conditions.